tsila-andriantsoa/insurance_premium_prediction/README.md

 - Loads trained ML model from S3 using `boto3`
 - Dockerized for local or cloud deployment
 - Simple REST API with `/predict` endpoints
+- Testing code using pytest
+- Follow best practices using linter
+- Using makefile for building automation

 ## Prerequisites